AlexanderWangY/OSC-Proximity-Documentation/docs/guide/getting-started.md

 We are excited to have you! :hugs:

+### Some definitions

+As a quick note, the **frontend** of our project is the React Native app we're developing, which individual **clients** (or users) will use.
+We sometimes may refer to this as the client-side portion of our app.
+The **backend** (sometimes refered to as the **server**) is what our frontend app uses to communicate to our database.
+It allows the creation, retrival, and searching of data to be done via http requests, as well as some other means you will learn about later.

 ## Prerequisites

 Although you do not need any prior experience to contribute to this open source project, a bit of experience with web development would help you **greatly** in contributing and understanding the code.